Kameleoon/fastly-compute-starter-kit/README.md

 > Starter Kit to run Kameleoon Experimentation and Feature Flags on [Fastly Compute@Edge service](https://www.fastly.com/products/edge-compute).

-This Kameleoon Starter Kit for Fastly Compute@Edge uses and extends our Kameleoon JS SDK to provide experimentation and feature flagging on the edge.
+This Kameleoon Starter Kit for Fastly Compute@Edge uses and extends our [Kameleoon JS SDK](https://developers.kameleoon.com/javascript-sdk.html) to provide experimentation and feature flagging on the edge.
 Without this starter kit, the JS SDK cannot be used with Fasty.
+For more information on how to run Feature Flags and Experiments with our platform follow the steps outlined in our documentation [here](https://developers.kameleoon.com/javascript-sdk.html).

 ### External Network Calls via Fastly